Can Service Area Businesses Use Virtual Offices in Google My Business?

 Posted by Joy Hawkins

-I was recently a part of a very lengthy thread on the Google My Business forum.
+A few years ago, I was part of a very lengthy thread on the Google My Business forum.
 The main question that was trying to be addressed in the thread was this:

 If I own a Service Area Business, which is not required by Google to have a staffed location, can I use a Virtual Office as my primary location?
 The Virtual Office address IS my primary address on all of my business documents with the state.
 Also, my address is hidden on MapMaker, per Google guidelines.